tunnckoCore/is-typeof-error/README.md

 isError({a: 'b'}) //=> false
 ```

+## Related
+- [is-kindof](https://github.com/tunnckocore/is-kindof): Check type of given javascript value.
+Support promises, generators, streams, and native types.
+Thin wrapper around `kind-of` module.
+- [is-missing](https://github.com/tunnckocore/is-missing): Check that given `name` or `user/repo` exists in npm registry or in github as user repository.
+- [kind-error](https://github.com/tunnckocore/kind-error): Correct inheriting from `Error`.
+Supports constructing from an object of properties - focused on assertion.
+- [kind-of-extra](https://github.com/tunnckocore/kind-of-extra): Extends `kind-of` type check utility with support for promises, generators, streams and errors.
+Like `kindof(Promise.resolve(1)) === 'promise'` and etc.
+- [kind-of-types](https://github.com/tunnckocore/kind-of-types): List of all javascript types.
+Used and useful for checking, validation, sanitizing and testing.
+Like isStream, isPromise, isWeakset and etc.

 ## Contributing
 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](https://github.com/tunnckoCore/is-typeof-error/issues/new).